Jaismali/Jaismali/README.md

 ## Hi there 👋

-My name is Jai, and I'm currently pursuing my undergraduate degree in AI & ML from Symbiosis Skills and Professional University.
+My name is Jai, and I'm pursuing my undergraduate degree in AI & ML from Symbiosis Skills and Professional University.

-- 🔭 I’m currently working on Blockchain development
+- 🔭 I’m currently working on python for machine learning
-- 🌱 I’m currently learning solidity & smart contract
+- 🌱 I’m currently learning machine learning algorithms
-- 🤝 I’m looking to collaborate on projects related to blockchain devlopment
+- 🤝 I’m looking to collaborate on projects related to my domain
-- 📫 How to reach me: You can reach me through my email jaisachinmali@gmail.com
+- 📫 How to reach me: You can reach me through my email jaimali.edu@gmail.com
 <!--
 **Jaismali/Jaismali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.